Hudson Commodore: 1948

-Introduced in December 1947, the Hudson Commodore was one of the first new-design postwar cars made.
+Hudson developed a new and radical car design.
+Production of the 1948 Hudsons began on 12 October 1947.
+Introduced on 7 December 1947, the Hudson Commodore was one of the first new-design postwar cars made.
 The 1948 model year inaugurated Hudson's trademarked "Monobuilt" construction or "step-down" automobile.
-The new cars were designed by Frank Spring.
+The new cars were designed by Frank Spring and in part by Betty Thatcher, the first female designer to be employed by a car manufacturer.
+The marketing tagline for the innovative Hudsons was "Now You're Face to Face with Tomorrow."

-The cars had a light, but strong semi-unit body with a perimeter frame.
+The cars had a light and strong semi-unit body with a perimeter frame.
 Because of the encircling frame, passengers stepped down into the vehicles.
 Hudson's step-down design made the body lower than contemporary cars.
-It offered passengers the safety of being surrounded by the car's chassis with a lower center of gravity.
-In addition to the added safety of being surrounded by the car's chassis, the step-down also allowed Hudson to gain weight savings provided through unibody construction, making for a well-performing automobile.
+It offered passengers the protection of being surrounded by the car's chassis with a lower center of gravity.
+In addition to the safety of being surrounded by the car's chassis, the step-down also allowed Hudson to achieve weight savings through the unibody construction, making for a well-performing automobile.
+The "monobuilt" or "step-down design also required less steel for its production.

 The cars featured slab-sided bodies with fully integrated fenders.
-Brougham and sedans were of a fastback design while convertibles and coupes were notchbacks.
+The Brougham and sedans were of a fastback design, while convertibles and coupes were notchbacks.
 A character line ran from the front to back further lowering the car even more visually, so "the new Hudson looked like a dream car straight from the auto show."

-In 1948, Commodores came in one series and were available in either I8 or I6 engines.
+In 1948, Commodores came in one series and were available in either I6 or optional I8 engines.
 Interiors were upholstered in broadcloth on sedans, and leather on convertibles.
 Again, Hudson continued to provide numerous standard features that other manufacturers classified as upcharge options.
-Commodore Eight production rose to 35,315 units.
+Not only were the 1948 models "truly significant new designs of the early postwar years.
+The “Step-Down” Hudson was low and sleek, which many consumers really enjoyed."
+Total Commodore production was 62,474 of which 35,315 were I8 units.